 The process of making regular beans for Vietnamese coffee is picking the ripe coffee cherries by hand, washing off the dirt, and removing bad cherries (dried, small pip, unripe).
 The qualified cherries are put in grinders to remove the pips from the flesh, and the beans are fermented in tanks for 24 - 36 hours.
 After that, they will be dried on racks in a tented house, protected from the sun, rain, and insects, and roasted until they have a dark brown color.

 The final products of both coffees are not much different in look.
 The main difference between the normal coffee beans and the weasel coffee beans is that the flesh removing and fermenting processes are done by the weasel inside its organ instead of the human.

 The weasel will find and eat the best ripe coffee cherries, digesting the flesh and excrete the pips.
 To take out the coffee beans and remove the dirt and outer skin, the feces from the weasel will be cleaned and rinsed.
 The beans when dried become hardened and have a moss green color.
-The final step is to roast the beans until they have a golden brown color and grind into powder.
+The final step is to roast the beans until they have a golden brown color and grind them into powder.